Sam Stein belongs to the generation of political reporters who came of age after the old newsroom hierarchies had already cracked.

 Stein's own account of his career, in a 2025 Bulwark membership post, is concise and revealing.
 He says he started at HuffPost as the outlet's first reporter and one of only three people in its Washington bureau.
 Over nine years, he helped build that operation into a newsroom of nearly forty people before moving to The Daily Beast and then to POLITICO, where he ran White House coverage and later campaign coverage.

-That is not just a resume.
+That is more than a resume.
 It is a map of how digital political journalism changed.

 Stein was part of the cohort that proved web-native outlets could compete on scoops, speed, and influence rather than merely on commentary or aggregation.
 The archive row remembered him as a television pundit with a political-editor title.
 The stronger angle is that he spent years helping define the operating tempo of online campaign and White House coverage.